Lordnibbler/railsblog/README.md

 This app is deployed to heroku via a docker container, using the `container` stack.

 No Procfile needed due to [`heroku.yml`](https://www.heroku.com/blog/build-docker-images-heroku-yml/).
 Heroku will honor this manifest instead.
-On each `container:release`, Heroku will run [`entrypoint.sh`](./entrypoint.sh):
+On each `container:release`:

 1. Pull the web image you just pushed.
-2. Run bundle exec rails db:migrate.
+2. Run the release phase command, [`release-tasks.sh`](./release-tasks.sh), which runs `bundle exec rails db:migrate`.
-3. Run bundle exec rails cache_warmer:flickr.
+3. Start the web dyno with [`entrypoint.sh`](./entrypoint.sh), which runs [`release-tasks.sh`](./release-tasks.sh) in production and then starts `bundle exec puma -C config/puma.rb`.

-4. Start web dyno with bundle exec puma -C config/puma.rb.
+The Flickr cache warmer is intentionally not part of web dyno startup.
+It runs via Heroku Scheduler so a slow Flickr response cannot make a freshly deployed web dyno return errors while it is coming up.

 ### Automatic Deployments